 The Board shall seek to ensure that any revised educational objectives are consistent with the world's highest educational standards.
-These objectives shall include, but not be limited to, basic skills of communication, computation and critical reasoning including problem solving and decision making and the skills to manage personal finances and to make sound financial decisions, and the development of personal qualities such as self-esteem, sociability, self-management, integrity, and honesty.
+These objectives shall include, but not be limited to, basic skills of communication, computation and critical reasoning including problem solving and, decision making, and proficiency in the use of computers and related technology and the skills to manage personal finances and to make sound financial decisions, and the development of personal qualities such as self-esteem, sociability, self-management, integrity, and honesty.